reza-rahim/test-change/test.md

   4. **Frameworks**

 3. **Marathon:**  Mesos only provides the basic “kernel” layer of your cluster.
 Marathon framework is the equivalent of the Linux upstart or init daemons, designed for long-running applications.

+4. **Weave:** Waeve is Software Defined Network (SDN) that provides a unique IP address to each Docker Container over multiple host machines by creating virtual network.
+As a result, Docker container can directly talk to other Docker Containers from different hosts.
+Besides that, Weave also provides a DNS like functionality, where Docker Containers can be discovered with DNS like name resolution.